remix-run/remix/docs/other-api/fetch.md

 ## Globally Available

-Remix adds `Request`, `Response`, `Headers`, and `fetch` to your loader's global context, so you can use them anywhere just like in the browser.
+Remix adds `Request`, `Response`, `Headers`, and `fetch` to your loader's global context, so you can use them anywhere like in the browser.
 We figure if `"what".blink()` made it into the global context of node, we can add these browser globals to make Remix a little nicer to work with.

 ## MDN Docs